abigailramsoe/aeGenomics/day3/README.md

 3. What is the mean length of the reads before and after trimming?

 4. Perform bwa alignment using aln and samse.
 For each sample, sort the sam file, save it as a bam, and index it.
-Remember that the reference is not the same as the previous exercise.
+Remember that the reference is the same as the previous exercise.

 6. For each sample, create new bam files with only the aligned reads.
 What proportion of reads remain?